rajanand/documentation/docs/R/Introduction_to_R.md

 ### c. lapply

-- apply function over a list or vector
+- apply a function over a list or vector
 - output is always a list
 - ( `l` in the `lapply` denotes list?)